lagotto/lagotto.github.io/workshop_2012/index.md

 	<li>Coordinate plans for building best-practices, development of tools, and outreach/advocacy of altmetrics</li>
 </ul>
 <strong>Format: </strong>
 We employed a blend of “unconference” and traditional programming.
 As a group, we generated a list of issue topics of interest to the participants.
 A smaller group, which coalesced during a clustering process, served as the basis for our first breakout session.
-The aim of S1 was to articulate a concrete problem statement for each topic.
-The groups then generated an initial list of potential solutions in S2.
-And from a subset of these solutions, the final session S3 aim was to design an action plan.
+The aim of this session was to articulate a concrete problem statement for each topic.
+The groups then generated an initial list of potential solutions in the second session.
+And from a subset of these solutions, the final session was aimed at designing an action plan.

 <strong>Final Outputs:</strong>
 The full outputs of each session are archived <a href="http://articlemetrics.github.io/workshop_2012/outputs/">here</a>.
-And the full set of workshop work is fully documented in the final technical <a href="http://figshare.com/articles/ALM_Workshop_2012_Report.pdf/98828">ALM Workshop 2012 Report</a>.
+The final technical documentation is found in the <a href="http://figshare.com/articles/ALM_Workshop_2012_Report.pdf/98828">ALM Workshop 2012 Report</a>.